babel/website/_posts/2017-03-01-upgrade-to-babel-7.md

 See the proposal for [Template Literals Revision](https://tc39.github.io/proposal-template-literal-revision/).

+It cause Babel 6 to throw `Bad character escape sequence (5:6)`.

 ```js
 tag`\unicode and \u{55}`;
 ```

-It cause Babel 6 to throw `Bad character escape sequence (5:6)`.

-This has been fixed in Babel 7 and generate something like the following:
+This has been fixed in Babel 7 and generates something like the following:

 ```js
 function _taggedTemplateLiteral(strings, raw) { return Object.freeze(Object.defineProperties(strings, { raw: { value: Object.freeze(raw) } })); }